All candidates enrolled in a course requiring field experience are responsible for reading the following in its entirety.

-In order to provide a variety of progressive experiences in multiple and diverse settings, all candidates for initial licensure will be placed in different PUBLIC school settings for all field experiences prior to clinical practice (student teaching).
+1. Clinical Committee Placement Policy--Approved 10/4/06—In order to provide a variety of progressive experiences in multiple and diverse settings, all candidates for initial licensure will be placed in different PUBLIC school settings for all field experiences prior to clinical practice (student teaching).
 Candidates may be allowed to return to a previous placement for their clinical practice (student teaching), if placement at that school is available and if the school and FMU faculty are in agreement, but they cannot be assigned to a teacher of which they have previously worked.
 In addition, candidates will be placed in specific grade levels according to their major: Early Childhood Majors (Pk-3); Elementary (2-6); Middle (5-8); Secondary (9-12); and Art (K-12).

-3. Placement Process—The Coordinator of Clinical Experiences will coordinate, seek approval for, and finalize placements for all field experiences.
-Candidates will submit placement request forms via LiveText (See Timeline for due dates and procedures).All efforts will be made to accommodate a candidate’s request, however, because of a variety of reasons, placement preferences cannot be guaranteed.
-Please also note that placements at Wallace-Gregg, Lester, Timrod and Florence Middle and High Schools are highly requested, but placement slots are VERY limited.
-Please make sure that your placement request form is filled in completely and submitted through LiveText.
-Failure to submit a completed form in a timely manner will impact your placement.
+3. Placement Process—Only the Coordinator of Clinical Experiences will coordinate, seek approval for, and finalize placements for all field experiences.
+Candidates will submit placement request forms via LiveText (See Internship Timeline for due dates and procedures).All efforts will be made to accommodate a candidate’s requested CITIES, however, because of a variety of reasons, placement preferences cannot be guaranteed.
+Please also note that placements in Florence are highly requested, but placement slots may be limited.
+Candidates should make sure their placement request form is filled in completely and submitted through LiveText ON TIME (see Internship Timeline).
+Failure to submit a complete and accurate request in a timely manner will impact the available placement options.
 Please note: Only approved placements may be used to satisfy field experience hours.
 Any placement not arranged through the Coordinator of Clinical Experiences will not count towards meeting course requirements.
-As districts/schools have their own approved protocol for placing interns, candidates should NOT contact any school personnel themselves.
-All contact will be made through the office of the Coordinator of Clinical Experiences.
+As districts/schools have their own approved protocol for placing interns, candidates must NOT contact any school personnel themselves.
+All contact will be made through the OCCE.

-8. Completion of Hours—In order for field evaluations to be sent to the cooperating teachers and returned to the office of the Coordinator of Clinical Experiences by the end of the semester, field experience hours MUST be completed by the designated date (See Timeline for dates and procedures).
+8. Completion of Hours—In order for field evaluations to be sent to the cooperating teachers and returned to the office of the Coordinator of Clinical Experiences by the end of the semester, field experience hours MUST be completed by the designated date (See Internship Timeline for dates and procedures).
 Candidates need to plan for this deadline when scheduling his/her required hours, as NO hours earned after this date will count towards meeting the required hours.